PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

             -l            Local directory only, no recursion
             -s            Show sniff codes in all reports -a            Run interactively
-            -p            Show progress of the run
+            -e            Explain a standard by showing the sniffs it includes -p            Show progress of the run
             -v[v][v]      Print verbose output
             -i            Show a list of installed coding standards